open-telemetry/opentelemetry.io/content/en/docs/contributing/sig-practices.md

 The following workflow can be applied by maintainers to merge PRs:

-- Make sure that a PR has all approvals and all CI checks pass
+- Make sure that a PR has all approvals and all CI checks pass.
 - If the branch is out-of-date, rebase update it via the GitHub UI.
 - The update will trigger all CI checks to run again, wait for them to pass or execute a script like the following to make it happen in the background: